symfony-cmf/symfony-cmf-docs/bundles/simple_cms/rendering.rst

 ``setDefault()`` for the key ``_template`` or ``_controller`` default in the page instance.

- Alternatively one can
-configure the template and controller also via the SimpleCmsBundle :ref:`routing configuration <config-simple-cms-routing>`.

 A simple example for such a template could look like this:

 .. configuration-block::